-1) Providing each hearing panel with a notebook computer to enable them to file disposition memos by e-mail, eliminating some delay.
-This innovation could also assist in helping panels confirm their decisions and avoid errors and to recognize issues before the panel disbands, so clarification of their decision can be obtained.

-2) A log-in and chat room for members - to keep them informed of issues affecting the Board and to help supplement other formal educational efforts.

-3) We continue to develop the members' login section of the ORB website where members can access resources.
+- 1) Providing each hearing panel with the technology required to enable them to file disposition memos by e-mail, eliminating some delay.
+This innovation could also assist in helping panels confirm their decisions and avoid errors and to recognize issues before the panel disbands, so clarification of their decision can be obtained. - 2) A log-in and chat room for members to keep them informed of issues affecting the Board and to help supplement other formal educational efforts. - 3) We continue to develop the members' login section of the ORB website where members can access resources. - 4) A secure shared site for members to electronically access documents, allowing for faster distribution of hearing materials. - 5) Electronic distribution and filing of hearing documents, in transition to achieving the paperless office.